This page is for entire works that manage to be Heartwarming Moment. When you post a work, just remember to explain what in it is heartwarming.

 "Angels" and "Honey And The Bee" deserve mentioning, the former being a happy, peppy song that can easily make even the most paranoid feel safe, and the latter being an adorable love song told from the perspective of a cute little bug.

-She also wears many beautiful costumes in her music video for "This Kiss", which also counts as a Sweet Dream for this Troper, Because she looks very beautiful and attractive in those many costumes and she also gets to kiss a guy underwater at the end of the video, Which melted this troper's heart big time.
+She also wears many beautiful costumes in her music video for "This Kiss", which also counts as a Sweet Dream, because she looks very beautiful and attractive in those many costumes and she also gets to kiss a guy underwater at the end of the video.

-The song "This Kiss" makes this troper happy everytime he listens to it.
+The song "This Kiss" makes can make you happy everytime you listens to it.

 She recently became the 2013 Candies Girl and posed for some very beautiful pics.